Police search for truck that crashed into I-89 sign

-Vermont State Police are searching for both a pickup truck that crashed into an exit sign on Interstate 89 South and the person driving it.
+Vermont State Police are searching for both the driver of a a pickup truck that crashed into an exit sign on Interstate 89 South last week

-The crash took place at about 6:30 Wednesday evening at Exit 9 in Middlesex; investigators did not release any information about the incident until Sunday.
-The truck and its driver were gone before police arrived.
+On Sunday, police reported that the driver hit the Exit 9 sign in Middlesex about 6:30 p.m.
+Wednesday and drove off before officers arrived.

 Based upon debris they found at the scene, troopers believe the truck was a blue 2013 to 2017 Toyota Tundra.
 It had a tan-colored cap on its bed that broke away due to the impact and was left behind.
 The truck should also have moderate damage to the front end.